 - The right to erase – You can now delete your account yourself from your PushEngage Dashboard.
 To do so navigate to Settings >Privacy Settings and then click on “Delete Account”.
 Your account will then be deleted.

 - The right to data portability – We are a believer in Transparency, at PushEngage.
 We wrote an article about how to achieve full vendor portability with Web Push Notifications.
 For Push Notification to work, it needs a GCM/FCM key.
 In order for you to export your subscribers successfully, you will need to configure PushEngage (or for that matter any provider) with your own Firebase Cloud Messaging Sender Id.
 At the same time, you would also need your Safari Web Push Certificate for complete subscriber portability.
 These settings should be done while configuring your account.

 - The right to object automated profiling – We do not do any automated profiling with the data collected from website owners.

 - The right to restrict processing of data – If you wish to disable your account for a while you can let us know.
 In this case, we would mark your account as inactive and whenever you wish to use the services again the account will be enabled.
 If not, you can raise a ticket using your registered email id to delete your account.

 We would like to reiterate that at PushEngage, we keep data integrity, the privacy of the user, and data security as the highest priority.
+If you are looking for push notification service, then join PushEngage now.
 We have made most of the changes needed to be compliant with GDPR policy and will be finishing up the remaining before 25th May.
 Keep using PushEngage for all your push notification marketing and grow your business.
-If you have any query, please contact us at email@example.com.
-We would be happy to clarify any concern you have related to GDPR.
+If you have any queries, please contact us at email@example.com.
+We would be happy to clarify any concerns you have related to GDPR.